Which Animals Should I Keep as a Smallholder?

 Ducks: Muscovy Ducks for Meat and Practicality

 We’ve also kept Muscovy ducks, which are particularly well suited to smallholders interested in meat production.
+We also kept Runner Ducks, but mainly as pets, and as they looked so super cute as ducklings at the auction!

 Muscovies differ from many other duck breeds: